railwayapp/docs/src/docs/tutorials/set-up-a-datadog-agent.md

 - `/test`

 Generate some traffic to these two routes and verify in your Datadog instance that the data is there.

+*Note: it can take a few minutes to see the data in Datadog, check the Datadog Agent's logs in Railway*

 ## Conclusion